btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 Ok, pretty simple stuff.
 Let's move on to a more interesting example.

+> Note that not giving a command to `unshare` will result in it opening a shell by default (determined by the value of the `SHELL` environment variable).

 ### Process IDs

 The [`pid` namespace] is interesting because we first have to know something about [`chroot`]s and the [`/proc`] filesystem.
 Let's talk about `/proc` first.